 This homemade garden fertilizer is somewhere between “throw a banana peel next to your rosebush” and “decapitate a fish.”
 But first, let us review the components of a good fertilizer by way of a fun little mnemonic phrase courtesy of Natural Living Ideas: “up, down and all around.”

 What this translates to in the world of fertilizer is your NPK balance.
 N (nitrogen) helps plants grow tall, P (phosphorus) develops a plant’s roots and K (potassium) contributes to a plant’s overall health.
 Aside from these three big ones, plants also need many other nutrients such as calcium, magnesium and sulfur.

 The variety of nutrients plants require mean that homemade fertilizers often have a laundry list of ingredients.
-Yes, I like doing things the hard way, but some of these recipes call for things I don’t have access to (i.e.: worm castings, ground up bones).
-So, I’ve taken a recipe for “Quick Fix Fertilizer” from The Grow Network and modified it to my liking:
+Yes, I like doing things the hard way.
+But some of these recipes call for things I don’t have access to (i.e.: worm castings, ground up bones).
+So, I’ve taken a recipe for “Quick Fix Fertilizer” from The Grow Network and modified it below to my liking.

 – an empty 4 litre milk jug

 – 1 banana peel (again with the banana peels, but they’re high in potassium… and also damn tasty)